 How long does a session last?

 My standard is a session of an hour and a half.
-Depending on your circumstances and what we’re working on, it may make sense to book a double session (3 hours with a short break in the middle).
+Depending on your circumstances and what we’re working on, it may make sense to book a double session (3 hours).
 If time and distance are not factors, you will generally get more benefit from two 90-minute sessions with a week or so in between than you will from one double.